- JOIN / LOGIN

 Tennis is a global and complicated business run by a mixed bag of acronym organizations that the general fan can’t keep up with.
 With international broadcast restrictions, television contracts and digital platforms Women’s tennis has plenty of opportunity to get the exposure they deserve.
-For the female gender is hands down the most lucrative sport to play as a women and years ahead of it peer sports for player compensation thanks to Billy Jean King and the tennis community.
+For the female gender, tennis is hands down the most lucrative sport to play as a woman and years ahead of it peer sports for player compensation thanks to Billy Jean King and the tennis community.

-But to get it’s viewership back on a consistent basis it needs more stories about the tennis and a healthy balance about the drama that goes with it and to me its starts on the practice court.
+But to get its viewership back on a consistent basis, it needs more stories about the tennis and a healthy balance about the drama that goes with it and to me it starts on the practice court.
 Players need to be less one dimensional and have a diverse arsenal of tools they can rely on when Plan A doesn’t work.

-Professional tour coaches need to create a greater emphasis on the serving game to create more holds and longer more interesting rallies where where players aren’t simply swinging for the home run balls so often.
+Professional tour coaches need to create a greater emphasis on the serving game to create more holds and longer, more interesting rallies, where players aren’t simply swinging for the home run balls so often.

-If the WTA can’t innovate it’s going to be a long road waiting for the next cycle to come around.
-It’s 17 years and counting….
+If the WTA can’t innovate, it’s going to be a long road waiting for the next cycle to come around.
+It’s been 17 years and counting….

 Brian Lutz / Founder

 Find Your Aha Moment